kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 ### 7. Postprocessing using Hough Transformations

-1. Create the binary training data set as in [6.1] (#6-postprocessing-using-retraining).
+1. Create the binary training data set as in [6.1 Postprocessing using retraining] (#6-postprocessing-using-retraining).
 2. Create the images with line-completion using Hough Transformations, both for the training set as well as for the predictions.
+   1. Run the script `lines.py` with the command line argument `--prediction_folder`, where you specify the folder that contains the folder _pred-masks-original_ with the binary predictions.
+This creates another folder named _pred-lines_ in the specified directory.
+3. Train the post-processing network as in [4.
+Run the training](#4-run-the-training).
+In the configuration file, you have to change the number of input channels to 5, i.e. `"in_channels" : 5`.
+Add the following command line arguments:
+   1. `--lines_layer_path` - path to the directory containing the lines.
+   2. `--predicted_masks_path`- path to the directory containing the predicted masks.
-  1. Run the inference script on the training data set
+4. Run the inference script as in [5.
+Run the inference](#5-run-the-inference).
+In addition, add the following command line arguments:
+   1. `--lines_layer_path` - path to the directory containing the lines.
+   2. `--predicted_masks_path`- path to the directory containing the predicted masks.

 ### 8. Run an ensemble prediction